c3333/cpp-docs.de-de/docs/build-insights/reference/sdk/cpp-event-data-types/activity.md

 ### <a name="return-value"></a>Rückgabewert

-Die Wand-Uhr-Zeitverantwortung dieser Aktivität, in Nanosekunden.
-Weitere Informationen dazu, was Wand-Uhr-Zeitverantwortung bedeutet, finden Sie unter [WallClockTimeResponsibilityTicks](#wall-clock-time-responsibility-ticks).
+Die Gesamtbetrachtungszeit-Verantwortung dieser Aktivität in Nanosekunden.
+Weitere Informationen dazu, was Gesamtbetrachtungszeit-Verantwortung bedeutet, finden Sie unter [WallClockTimeResponsibilityTicks](#wall-clock-time-responsibility-ticks).

-## <a name="wallclocktimeresponsibilityticks"></a><a name="wall-clock-time-responsibility-ticks"></a>WallClockTimeResponsibilityTicks
+## <a name="wallclocktimeresponsibilityticks"></a><a name="wall-clock-time-responsibility-ticks"></a> WallClockTimeResponsibilityTicks

 ```cpp
 const long long& WallClockTimeResponsibilityTicks() const;